 This year, Black Friday will fall on 27th November.
 The more digital arm of the sale, Cyber Monday, will be just a few days later on 30th November.
 Of course, the majority of Black Friday shopping is now done online anyway, so the idea of Cyber Monday has become a little redundant.
 Instead, we just get an even bigger and longer sales period.
 Hooray!

-Whatever happens, though, you can be sure we'll be bringing you all the best Xbox Black Friday deals right here.
-You can also follow our hub pages dedicated to finding the best Nintendo Switch Black Friday bargains and PlayStation Black Friday offers.
+With that in mind, you should keep your eyes on this page for all the best Xbox Black Friday deals right here.
+You can also follow our hub pages dedicated to finding the best Nintendo Switch Black Friday bargains and PS4 Black Friday offers.
 Meanwhile, the Jelly Deals Twitter will be bringing you up to the minute offers across games, tech and so much more so do give that a follow too.